bennettslin/yearlings_bobtail_app/carousel.md

 # Carousel notes

-* Carousel annotation is selectable through titles!
+* Consolidate annotation dot title and dot stanza into single button.

 * Title includes dot stanza dot.

-* Scrolling carousel also changes accessed or selected annotation.

 * Carousel scroll home doesn't work?
 When selecting new song.

+* Scroll for first and last carousel annotations is wonky.

 * Reset accessed annotation index strategically (before or after toggle?)

 * Smarter button placement

+* Carousel should hide annotations in hidden lyric column

+* When switching lyric column, carousel should scroll to appropriate annotation